-The underlying projects are domiciled in various countries in the Asia-Pacific, the Americas and Middle East regions.
+The underlying projects are domiciled in various countries in the Asia-Pacific, Africa, Americas and Middle East regions.
 Most of the projects are domiciled in countries with a non-Aaa foreign-currency country ceiling assigned by us (see Exhibit 6).

-Of the loan portfolio, 16% portfolio exposure is to projects located in countries with speculative-grade foreign-currency country ceilings, although more than half of these projects benefit from external credit support in the form of guarantees or insurance policies.
+Of the loan and bond portfolio, 21% portfolio exposure is to projects located in countries with speculative-grade foreign-currency country ceilings, although more than half of these projects benefit from external credit support in the form of guarantees or insurance policies.

-A further 41% of the loan portfolio is to projects located in countries with foreign-currency country ceilings in the single-A and Baa range.
+A further 52% of the loan and bond portfolio is to projects located in countries with foreign-currency country ceilings in the single-A and Baa range.